 A FlexConfig policy is a container of an ordered list of FlexConfig objects.
 Each object includes a series of Apache Velocity scripting language commands, ASA software configuration commands, and variables that you define.
 The contents of each FlexConfig object is essentially a program that generates a sequence of ASA commands that will then be deployed to the assigned devices.
-This command sequence then configures the related feature on the threat defense device.
+This command sequence then configures the related feature on the Firepower Threat Defense device.

-Threat Defense uses ASA configuration commands to implement some features, but not all features.
-There is no unique set of threat defense configuration commands.
-Instead, the point of FlexConfig is to allow you to configure features that are not yet directly supported through management center policies and settings.
+Firepower Threat Defense uses ASA configuration commands to implement some features, but not all features.
+There is no unique set of Firepower Threat Defense configuration commands.
+Instead, the point of FlexConfig is to allow you to configure features that are not yet directly supported through Firepower Management Center policies and settings.